EdvinNilsson/ffmpeg_encoder_plugin/README.md

 There is also an AUR package at [davinci-ffmpeg-encoder-plugin](https://aur.archlinux.org/packages/davinci-ffmpeg-encoder-plugin) for Arch Linux and Arch-based distributions.

+If the hardware-accelerated VAAPI encoders are missing in Resolve, you may lack the required VAAPI driver for your GPU.
+Installation instructions can be found on the wikis of [Arch](https://wiki.archlinux.org/title/Hardware_video_acceleration#Installation), [Debian](https://wiki.debian.org/HardwareVideoAcceleration#VA-API), and [Fedora](https://fedoraproject.org/wiki/Hardware_Video_Acceleration#VA-API).
+The driver installation can be verified by running `vainfo`.

 ###  Windows
 - Unzip [ffmpeg_encoder_plugin.dvcp.bundle.zip](https://github.com/EdvinNilsson/ffmpeg_encoder_plugin/releases/latest/download/ffmpeg_encoder_plugin.dvcp.bundle.zip) to `%ProgramData%\Blackmagic Design\DaVinci Resolve\Support\IOPlugins\`.